-We provide you with some ideas and guides of what to do and see when visiting Highlands Lodge Guest House in Durbanville.
+We provide you with some ideas of what to do and see when visiting Highlands Lodge Guest House in Durbanville.
 As we are so centrally situated, all of Cape Town’s major tourist attractions are from 20 minutes’ drive time away

-> Whether it is covered in a blanket of moody clouds or showing off against a crisp cloudless blue sky, Table Mountain is always spectacular.
+Whether it is covered in a blanket of moody clouds or showing off against a crisp cloudless blue sky, Table Mountain is always spectacular.

 Cape Town locals are pretty fond of the mountain that looms over their city … and with good reason!
 Table Mountain, which is home to the richest, yet smallest floral kingdom on earth, was voted one of the New Seven Wonders of the World in 2011.